 Theron & Katie

-At Urban Sherpa Marketing Co. we offer marketing advisory, strategic planning, and services for small business and startups.
+At Urban Sherpa Marketing Co. we offer marketing advisory, strategic planning, and services for small businesses and startups.
 Our goal is to make high-quality marketing possible for every business, no matter the size.
 Think of us as your outsourced marketing department, strategic marketing adviser, or even your phone-a-friend marketing lifeline.
-Our goals is to help you grow your business without blowing the bank.
+Our goal is to help you grow your business without blowing the bank.